aws-samples/serverless-patterns/s3-lambda-cdk-dotnet/README.md

 ## Testing

-1. After deployment, upload a sample file in S3 bucket created from the stack.
+1. After deployment, upload a sample file to the S3 bucket that was created by the stack.
-2. Check the lambda logs in cloudwatch log groups.
+2. Check the Lambda function logs in the CloudWatch log groups.
 You should see the file name of file you uploaded, in the function logs.

 ## Cleanup